James Tredwell: County cricket

 He was part of the side that won the 2007 Twenty20 Cup, beating Gloucestershire in the final.

 At the end of the 2008 season, Kent were relegated from the first division of the County Championship, and they spent one season in the second division, achieving promotion at the end of the 2009 season by winning the second division title.
 During their promotion winning season, Tredwell took his career-best bowling figures, claiming 8/66 in a match against Glamorgan, a performance that gave him the leading bowling figures in the County Championship's second division.
 He finished the 2009 season with 69 first-class wickets at an average of 26.63; the first season in which he had taken more than 40 wickets or more than one five-wicket haul.
 He was also the second-highest wicket taker in the division behind leg-spinner Danish Kaneria (75).

-Tredwell was named as captain of Kent for the 2013 season, replacing Robert Key.
+Tredwell was named as captain of Kent for the 2013 season, replacing Rob Key.
 During his captaincy, Tredwell was called up to play for England in the Champions Trophy and then the one-day series against New Zealand and later against Australia.
 He found juggling both the Kent captaincy and his international commitments difficult and, as a result he resigned the captaincy to be replaced by the returning Key in November 2013.

 In March 2016 Tredwell was selected to represent the Marylebone Cricket Club (MCC) in the Champion County match against Yorkshire in Abu Dhabi.
 He took six wickets in the match, bowling 65 overs in the match.